The global skills and competency framework for the digital world

 (modified)

-• managing data and information in all its forms
+• managing data in all its forms, ensuring alignment with business objectives and regulatory requirements

-• analysing information structures including — but not limited to — logical analysis of taxonomies, data and metadata
+• analysing information structures, including logical analysis of taxonomies, ontologies, data, metadata, and industry reference data

 • ensuring data is appropriately stored and archived, in line with relevant legislation